-There is nothing better than a fresh bowl of green herb soup on a sunny, but chilly, mid march afternoon.
-My mom used to make this soup when I was a child, and now I serve it to my kids, they love it.
-When I can't find sorrel (which is in most Whole Foods) I use spinach.
-This is one of my favorite soups, I love the greens and the fact that it’s not over whelming like some soups are.
+There is nothing better than a fresh bowl of green herb soup on a sunny, but chilly, mid-March afternoon.
+My mom used to make this soup when I was a child, and now I serve it to my kids and they love it.
+When I can't find sorrel (which is in most Whole Foods stores), I use spinach.
+This is one of my favorite soups.
+I love the greens and the fact that this soup’s taste is not overwhelming like others.

-1/3 cup green onion, chopped and seperate white from green
+1/3 cup green onion, chopped and seperated white from green

-- Strain chicken water into a bowl, then transfer the water back into the pot.
-(I don't use the chicken in the soup, but you could)
+Strain chicken water into a bowl, then transfer the water back into the pot.
+(I don't use the chicken in the soup, but you can.)

-- Boil 3 large eggs for five minutes.
-Let cool down before peeling and chopping.
+Boil 3 large eggs for five minutes.
+Let them cool down before peeling and chopping.

-- Add potatoes into the chicken water.
-Boil till soft.
+Add potatoes into the chicken water.
+Boil until soft.

-- On a skillet, heat up 1 Tablespoon oil, add white part of the green onions.
-Sauté till just when it starts getting color.
+In a skillet heat up 1 Tablespoon of oil then add the white part of the green onions.
+Sauté until just when it begins to color.
 (2 minutes)

 Add to the soup pot parsley, dill, sorrel, eggs, and green onion.